raspberrypilearning/magazine/en/step_3.md

 --- task ---

-Select the `index.html` file and add code to create two columns
+Select the `index.html` file and add code to create two columns.

 --- code ---
 ---